Lingfu Zhang's Home Page

 (with Duncan Dauvergne)

-arXiv related talk by Duncan Dauvergne (second half) Abstract
+related talk by Duncan Dauvergne (second half)

 We study maximal length collections of disjoint paths, or `disjoint optimizers', in the directed landscape.
 We show that disjoint optimizers always exist, and that their lengths can be used to construct an extended directed landscape.
 The extended directed landscape can be built from an independent collection of extended Airy sheets, which we define via last passage percolation across the Airy line ensemble.
 We show that the extended directed landscape and disjoint optimizers are scaling limits of the corresponding objects in Brownian last passage percolation.
 As two consequences of this work, we show that one direction of the Robinson-Schensted-Knuth bijection passes to the KPZ limit, and we find a criterion for geodesic disjointness in the directed landscape that uses only a single Airy line ensemble.